Stefan Kirtiklis

 Stefan Kirtiklis (January 8, 1890 – June 24, 1951) was a Polish politician associated with the Piłsudski camp, participant in the fight for independence, major of the Polish Army gendarmerie and a Voivode.

 Early years and family

 Stefan Kirtiklis was born in Kolno, a town then in Congress Poland.
 His father was Andrzej, a teacher, and his mother, Agnieszka née Prusińskain.
+The surname Kirtiklis is of Lithuanian origin.

 He attended a real school (szkoła realna, a type of secondary school), where in the years 1904–1905, he took an active part in political life.
 From 1905, he was associated with the independence socialist movement th Polish Socialist Party (PPS) and its Combat Organization and PPS-Revolutionary Faction).